eyringspencer/CSE_210_EYRING/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+My name is Spencer Eyring
+This is an example of an edit to a file for the first GIT assignment.